-Together, leadville’s miners/townsmen created what is now known as “the most haunted state” thanks primarily to its abandoned buildings left empty after everyone has moved on to success elsewhere.
+Together, Leadville’s miners/townsmen created what is now known as “the most haunted state,” thanks primarily to its abandoned buildings left empty after everyone had moved on to success elsewhere.

 Hikes up Clear Creek Canyon bring you to ghost towns like Vicksburg, Winfield, and Columbia City.
 But it is not only the view that makes this drive so picturesque – there are also abandoned resorts along Twin lakes where one can take in their breathtaking beauty or get lost among them for hours on end!

 Today there are few signs left behind by these times, but if you’re willing to look closely enough, some scattered ruins may still be visible just halfway up the mountainside near Leadville or about 40 minutes outside Denver via Highway 6.
-In 1868 when Vicksburg first started growing into what would become one satisfying town with 600-700 people living here.
+In 1868, Vicksburg started growing into one satisfying town with 600-700 people living here.